Reading Time: 13 minutes

 Highlight Student Success on Social

-If business schools really want to stand out on social media, it’s not enough just to demonstrate your industry expertise.
-If your school really wants to boost its online reputation, you need to show how that expertise has impacted your students.
+If business schools want to stand out on social media, it’s not enough to demonstrate your industry expertise.
+If your school wants to boost its online reputation, show how that expertise has impacted your students.

 One effective way to do this is by leveraging alumni success stories.
 Think about the graduates you have who are charting new territory in the business world and highlight their accomplishments on your social accounts.
 By showcasing how your school has advanced the careers of its students, prospects will be more likely to trust you and see studying with you as an investment in their future.

-Example: There are many ways for schools to showcase their alumni online.
-Yale School of Management occasionally shares articles that highlight the accomplishments of their alumni, as shown in the first example.
-In the second example, the institution compiled numerous alumni stories in their online magazine and shared it on social.
+Example: Schools can showcase their alumni online in many ways.
+Yale School of Management occasionally shares articles highlighting its alumni’s accomplishments, as shown in the first example.
+In the second example, the institution compiled numerous alumni stories in its online magazine and shared them on social media.

 Education social media marketing